Top Credit Analyst Interview Questions and Answers

 DSCR = Net Operating Income/Total Debt Service

-- If DSCR<1, it means that the net operating income generated by the company is not enough to cover all the debt related obligations of the company.
+- If DSCR<1, it means that the net operating incomeNet Operating IncomeNet Operating Income (NOI) is a measure of profitability representing the amount earned from its core operations by deducting operating expenses from operating revenue.
+It excludes non-operating costs such as loss on sale of a capital asset, interest, tax expenses. generated by the company is not enough to cover all the debt-related obligations of the company.

 - If DSCR>1, it means that the company is generating enough operating income to cover all its debt-related obligations.

 Q.12.
-How is the rating of a Bond determined?
+How is the rating of a bond determined?

-Ans: The rating of the bond indicates the credit quality and how successfully can the bond be repaid upon maturity.
+Ans: The rating of the bond indicates the credit quality and how successfully the bond can be repaid upon maturity.
 It is a critical component since the rating is displayed while issuing the bond and immediately creates an image on the quality of the instrument which is issued.
 The popular rating agencies are:

 - Standard & Poor’s

-The ratings are further classified as ‘AAA+’ , ‘ AA’, ‘A’, ‘BBB+’ and so on depending on the bifurcation defined by the respective rating agency.
-The higher the rating the more the probability of the issuer to repay the demand and lower will be he yield.
-This way more money can be demanded since the issuer is stating the strength of their financial position.
+The ratings are further classified as ‘AAA+,’ ‘ AA,’ ‘A,’ ‘BBB+,’ and so on depending on the bifurcation defined by the respective rating agency.
+The higher the rating, the more the probability of the issuer to repay the demand and lower will be the yield.
+This way, more money can be demanded since the issuer is stating the strength of their financial position.
 The ratings immediately give an idea to the investor about the position of the issuer.

 #13 – What are the types of Credit Facilities for Companies?

 - Short term loans, mainly for working capital needs.
-Short Term loans include overdraft, letter of credit, factoring, export credit and more.
+Short Term loansShort Term LoansShort-term loans are defined as borrowings undertaken for a short period to meet immediate monetary requirements. include overdraft, letter of credit, factoring, export credit, and more.